Predicting Future Job Applicants

 Watch a quick video below to learn how you can better predict your future job applicants!

-How does predicting future jobs work?
+How does predicting future applicants work?

 1. Find resumes and LinkedIn profiles of people currently doing the job you are hiring for.

 In the case for this first step, we are talking about a bank teller.
 Start by taking your current bank tellers resumes or find some resumes on a larger database like Linkedin or Indeed.com and study them.

 2. Look at the job that they had right before their job as a bank teller.